tabahi/tabahidocs/docs/theme-configuration.md

 ### Script Logs

-Script logs are for debuging purposing and can only be viewed on the console when the Debug button is pressed.
+Script logs are for debugging purposing and can only be viewed on the console when the Debug button is pressed.
 In comparison, `print()`prints the data as the externally viewable output of the script.

 ```javascript
 script.log(new Date() + "\t Test script");//log time and date of run